ansible/ansible-documentation/docs/docsite/rst/network/getting_started/first_inventory.rst

 For more details on building inventory files, see :ref:`the introduction to inventory<intro_inventory>`; for more details on ansible-vault, see :ref:`the full Ansible Vault documentation<vault>`.

-Now that you understand the basics of commands, playbooks, and inventory, it's time to explore some more complex Ansible Network examples.
+Now that you understand the basics of commands, playbooks, and inventory, it is time to explore some more complex Ansible Network examples.